 Updating Connectivity Plug-ins for Account Error Codes

-This procedure provides a generic approach for updating your connectivity plug-in to use standardized error codes for account-specific errors.
+This procedure provides a generic approach for updating your Financial Institution Connectivity Plug-in to use standardized error codes for account-specific errors.
 Implement this update to ensure that account-level error reporting in NetSuite is actionable and consistent.

-Standardized error codes will also be adopted by the Bank Feeds SuiteApp beginning with its upgrade currently targeted for March 10, 2026.
-Until that upgrade, only custom or third-party plug-ins that have been updated as described in this topic will surface standardized error codes.
+Standardized error codes will be adopted by the Bank Feeds SuiteApp in a phased rollout, beginning with Yodlee in the upgrade targeted for March 11, 2026.
+Support for MX and Salt Edge is planned for a subsequent release in April 2026.
+Until these upgrades, only custom or third-party plug-ins that have been updated as described in this topic will surface standardized error codes.

 To update your connectivity plug-in to use standardized error codes for account-level errors: